A good night’s sleep makes all the difference

 When it comes to diagnosing sleep disorders, the first step is to meet with one of our sleep specialists during the daytime for a consultation.
 Then you’ll come back for a sleep study appointment during your normal sleep time.

 We have several sleep centers in the Philadelphia suburbs, which means you can pick the location that’s best for you when scheduling a sleep study.
-If you think your child may have a sleep disorder, our Bryn Mawr and Paoli locations offer specialized pediatric sleep studies and sleep medicine services in kid-friendly environments.
+If you think your child may have a sleep disorder, our Newtown Square and Paoli locations offer specialized pediatric sleep studies and sleep medicine services in kid-friendly environments.

 During the sleep study, specialists will be measuring your heart, lungs, muscles and brain to see what condition might be affecting your sleep.
 A sleep study can diagnose conditions like: